intentframe/intentframe/README.md

 LLM decides -> intent is validated -> separate runtime executes
 ```

+Most agent frameworks bundle reasoning and execution into a single process.

+IntentFrame breaks that coupling by introducing a strict architectural boundary:

+- **Agents are pure intelligence.** They reason, plan, and propose actions, but they cannot touch the user's files, data, accounts, or services directly.
+- **The Executor is pure mechanics.** It is a separate, isolated process that holds all credentials and performs approved actions on the agent's behalf.

+When any AI-decided action would affect the outside world, it must be submitted as a structured intent.
+The agent thinks.
+The Executor acts.
+The agent does not hold the keys.

+**That separation is the whole project.**

 The agent can still reason, plan, parse data, retry, and decide what it wants to do.
 But when the LLM decides at runtime to read a file, send an email, run a shell command, write a row, call an API, or ask the user a question, that request has to cross a policy boundary first.

-The separate runtime holds the credentials and performs the action only if the intent is approved.
-The agent does not hold the keys.

-That distinction is the whole project.

 IntentFrame is not trying to secure the entire program.
 Normal deterministic code is still the developer's responsibility.
 IntentFrame gates the dangerous part: **non-deterministic AI decisions that would affect the user's world.**